zoep/jebus/README.md

 =====================================

 Jebus is an interpreter for a lambda calculus variation implemented in Haskell.
-Jebus was created for demonstration porposes, as part of a lambda calculus course of National Technical University of Athens.
+Jebus was created for demonstration purposes, as part of a lambda calculus course of National Technical University of Athens.

 Syntax